-Welcome to the 2019 public consultation website for the Cullompton Town Centre Relief Road.
+Welcome to the website for the Cullompton Town Centre Relief Road.

 Traffic congestion within Cullompton is a long-term issue, which impacts on local air quality in the town centre, housing development and associated future economic growth.

 Growth in Cullompton outlined in the Local Plan is unlikely to be achieved with the current road network.
 Any more development would result in large queues on Station Road in the morning peak, impacting further on air quality within the Air Quality Management Area (AQMA).

 In the evening queuing is likely to reach the motorway off-slips and potentially the M5 carriageway, leading to safety issues.

 The Cullompton town centre relief road which has been in the Mid Devon Local Plan since 2011, is proposing to move traffic away from the town centre.